Ever since the bombshell dropped, that Instagram had sold out to Facebook, a lot of us have been looking for an alternative.

 This is what I first switched to after the sell-out announcement.
 It too works pretty much like Instagram, in fact pre-dating Instagram in it’s creation.
 The interface is not as intuitive though – it sounds simple enough: one touch effects.
 But you end up with a long list of combinations when in fact having a few separate toggles and lists would probably be faster.
 The coolest thing about PicPlz is that it integrates the Aviary tools so you can go beyond effects and actually edit your photos on your phone.

-This one actually sounds cooler than Instagram and represents something I’ve done on family vacations: I use my phone to send personalized, custom e-mail post-cards.
+This one actually sounds cooler than Instagram and represents something I’ve done on family vacations: I use my phone to send personalized, I like to make sticker printing, custom e-mail post-cards.
 The Hipster app takes this simple idea, builds-in a camera, filters & effects, and makes an entire community out of it.
 You can flip your post cards over and see more information about the photo.

 Perhaps not one you’d expected to see in this list, the Flickr app actually works perfectly as an Instagram replacement – it even has a built-in camera to go with the filters & effects and sharing.
 And it has the added benefit of the power of Flickr once you’re back at your computer.
 So everything you share ends-up in your Flickr account, the same place you share the photos you take with that hefty DSLR – no integrating multiple sites into your workflow or directing your followers all over the intertubes.